Edgar, King of Scotland: Reign

 The inheritance of the Scottish crown was not primogeniture as Duncan II had a legitimate son and heir in the person of William fitz Duncan.
 With Donald and Edmund removed, however, Edgar was uncontested king of Scots, and his reign incurred no major crises.
 Compared with his rise to power, Edgar's reign is obscure.
 One notable act was his gift of a camel (or perhaps an elephant), presumably a "souvenir" of the First Crusade, to his fellow Gael Muirchertach Ua Briain, High King of Ireland.

-In 1098, Edgar signed a treaty with Magnus Barefoot, King of Norway, setting the boundary between Scots and Norwegian claims in the west.
-By ceding claims to the Hebrides and Kintyre to Magnus, Edgar acknowledged the practical realities of the existing situation.
+It used to be considered canon that in 1098, Edgar signed a treaty with Magnus Barefoot, King of Norway, setting the boundary between Scots and Norwegian claims in the west.
+Recent historiological thinking dismisses this.
+However, Edgar does seem to have recognised Magnus' claim to the Hebrides and Kintyre, even if not in a written treaty.

 Edgar's religious foundations included a priory at Coldingham in 1098, associated with the Convent of Durham.
 At Dunfermline Abbey he sought support from Anselm of Canterbury with his mother's foundation from which the monks of Canterbury may have been expelled by Domnall Bán.

 Edgar died in Edinburgh on 8 January 1107 and was buried at Dunfermline Abbey.
 Unmarried and childless, he acknowledged his brother Alexander as his successor.
 Edgar's will also granted David an appanage in "Cumbria" (the lands of the former Kingdom of Strathclyde), and perhaps also in southern parts of Lothian.
 David would later be known as Prince of the Cumbrians.